Top 10 Things to Do in Brasov

 The initial fortification system included several walls, 27 towers and eight bastions, water ditches and ponds.
-The best conserved sites are the fortifications from the Lower Walls – the Black Tower, the White Tower, Graft Bastion – and Upper Walls – the Weavers’ Bastion, the Drapers’ Bastion, the Red Tanners’ Bastion – all easy to reach on foot from the old city center.
-Located on opposite sides, both the Lower and Upper Walls offer great views over the Black Church, the Council Square and the more remote Cetatuia.
-Most of the towers and bastions are open for visitation.
+The best-preserved sites are the fortifications from the Lower Walls – the Black Tower, the White Tower, Graft Bastion – and Upper Walls – the Weavers’ Bastion, the Drapers’ Bastion, the Red Tanners’ Bastion – all easy to reach on foot from the old city center.
+Located on opposite sides, both the Lower and Upper Walls offer great views of the Black Church, the Council Square and the more remote Cetatuia.
+Most of the towers and bastions are open for visiting.

 Close to the Upper Walls, the 16th century Ecaterina’s Gate is the only one of three original entrances that connected the fortified city to the suburbs that still exists.

 Brasov is often associated with the image of the Black Church, one of the most impressive Gothic churches in Eastern Europe.
-Over 600 years old, this large Evangelical church can receive up to 5,000 people and has one of the biggest organs in Europe and the largest collection of Oriental carpets in Europe outside Turkey.
+Over 600 years old, this large Evangelical church can receive up to 5,000 people, has one of the biggest organs in Europe and the largest collection of Oriental carpets in Europe outside Turkey.